Manecas1221212/romance/chapter_07.md

 "Do you?"

 Denise met her eyes.
 "I do.
 But Anna, you need to be careful.
 People are starting to notice.
-Tom asked me if you were 'settling in okay.'"
+Tom asked me if you were 'managing okay.'"

 The implication landed like a stone, "They think I'm cracking".